awohns/unified_genealogy_paper/all-data/README.md

 # Creating Tree Sequences from Human Data

-This direcotry includes all code to produce the unified tree sequence of the 1000 Genomes Project, Human Genome Diversity Project, Simons Genome Diversity Project, the four high coverage archaic genomes, the Afanasievo family, and the full dataset of ancient samples from the Reich Laboratory.
+This directory contains all code necessary to produce the unified tree sequence of the 1000 Genomes Project, Human Genome Diversity Project, Simons Genome Diversity Project, the four high coverage archaic genomes, the Afanasievo family, and the full dataset of ancient samples from the Reich Laboratory.
 A Makefile is used to produce these files as well as all intermediate files.

-Outline of process for producing dated 1000 Genomes Tree Sequence
+To infer the dated 1000 Genomes tree sequence:
 1. Download Chromosome 20 variant data
 2. Produce a ``.samples'' file (``tsinfer'' input format)
 3. Infer tree sequence
 4. Date tree sequence

-Outline of process for producing the unified tree sequence for each chromosome:
+To infer the unified tree sequence for each chromosome:
 1. Download variant information
-2. LiftOver to GRCh38 if necessary
+2. LiftOver some datasets to GRCh38
-3. Produce a ``.samples'' file
+3. Produce a ``.samples'' file for each dataset
-4. Merge ``.samples'' files
+4. Merge ``.samples'' files of modern datsets
-5. Infer a tree sequence with ``tsinfer''
+5. Infer a tree sequence of modern individuals with ``tsinfer''
 6. Date tree sequence with ``tsdate''
 7. Constrain date estimates with ancient samples
 8. Reinfer tree sequence with modern and ancient samples

 We assume that all commands are run **within** this directory.

+Note: The Afanasievo datasets must be separately downloaded from [here](https://reich.hms.harvard.edu/datasets).

 ## Requirements

-The pipelines require:

-- Python 3
-- bcftools
-- vcftools
-- samtools
-- tabix
-- convertf
-- Picard
+The pipelines require Python 3 and the software built using the Makefile in the `tools` directory.

-The Python package requirements are listed in the ``requirements.txt`` file in the repository root.
+The Python package requirements can be installed using the ``requirements.txt`` file in the repository root.

 ## 1000 Genomes